MaksimVF/ZB/TEST_PLAN.md

 - **Action**: Add/update secrets through UI
 - **Expected**:
   - Secrets should be stored in secrets-service
-  - Changes should be reflected in gateway behavior
+  - Changes should be reflected in agentic-gateway behavior

 ### 3. Network Separation Verification